kwolfenb/Website-Clone-Angular/README.md

 * _Program is in professional, portfolio-ready state._

 ### Incomplete Build
 * _Tried to loop through color options for each product on the product-details page but was not able to do so.
-Problem with writing the async ngFor loop._
+Problem with writing the async ngFor loop.
+Instead there are 3 fixed choices per product._
+* _Tried to use click events to change colors on main product list page.
+Because of the ngFor loops all the pictures change color on click._

 ## Setup/Installation Requirements